Gone with the Wind - Ten Facts You Might Not Know!

 8. Vivian Lee was almost not Scarlett O’Hara.
-Out of the 1,400 actresses interviewed for the part, only Vivien Lee and Paulette Goodard were seriously considered for the role of Scarlett.
+Out of the 1,400 actresses interviewed for the part, only Vivian Lee and Paulette Goddard were seriously considered for the role of Scarlett.
 Goddard did not get the part because of her relationship with Charlie Chaplin, according to the rumors of the day, they were “living in sin” and the director did not want any scandals.

 9. Originally, the producer wanted Gary Cooper for the role of Rhett Butler.
 Clark Gable disliked his character as well as the film.
 It is also reported that Leslie Howard absolutely despised playing Ashley Wilkes.
 He was quoted as saying, “Terrible lot of nonsense - Heaven help me if I ever read the book.”